zufardhiyaulhaq/zufardhiyaulhaq.github.io/_posts/2020-9-19-Setup-Private-PKI.md

 There is a problem in my side because I already have self signed root CA created and mounted in all my VM. `step ca init` can support `--root` and `--key` flag for exisiting root CA.

-1. Create a directory in your machine where you want to run the step-ca via docker (this will be mounted to the container)
+- Create a directory in your machine where you want to run the step-ca via docker (this will be mounted to the container)
-2. for simplicity, copy your root certificate and root private key (this is not recomended, please check **[this document](https://github.com/smallstep/certificates/blob/master/docs/questions.md#i-already-have-pki-in-place-can-i-use-this-with-my-own-root-certificate)** on how the `step ca init` actually works)
+- for simplicity, copy your root certificate and root private key (this is not recomended, please check **[this document](https://github.com/smallstep/certificates/blob/master/docs/questions.md#i-already-have-pki-in-place-can-i-use-this-with-my-own-root-certificate)** on how the `step ca init` actually works)
-3. Run initial docker container to bootstrap the directory
+- Run initial docker container to bootstrap the directory

-    {% highlight shell %}
-docker run -it -v $(pwd):/home/step smallstep/step-ca sh
-    {% endhighlight %}
+    {% highlight shell %} docker run -it -v $(pwd):/home/step smallstep/step-ca sh {% endhighlight %}
-4. Run the init command
+- Run the init command

-    {% highlight shell %}
-step ca init --root=root-cert.pem --key=root-key.pem
-    {% endhighlight %}
+    {% highlight shell %} step ca init --root=root-cert.pem --key=root-key.pem {% endhighlight %}
-5. Note your password and root fingerprint, also create a password file in the `secrets` directory
+- Note your password and root fingerprint, also create a password file in the `secrets` directory
-    {% highlight shell %}
-echo <your password here> > /home/step/secrets/password
-    {% endhighlight %}
+    {% highlight shell %} echo <your password here> > /home/step/secrets/password {% endhighlight %}
-6. Enable ACME support
+- Enable ACME support
-    {% highlight shell %}
-step ca provisioner add acme --type ACME
-    {% endhighlight %}
+    {% highlight shell %} step ca provisioner add acme --type ACME {% endhighlight %}
-7. Exit the initial container for bootstraping
+- Exit the initial container for bootstraping
-    {% highlight shell %}
+    {% highlight shell %} exit{% endhighlight %}
-exit
-    {% endhighlight %}